QuentinMahieu/ETL-project/README.md

   - crime rate
   - prisons figures

+We want to collect informations about crimes in Australia to be more specifics:

+  - Most frequent crimes
+  -

-We want to go a step further and collect informations about drug and murder crimes around the word :
+We want to go a step further and collect informations about drug seizures around the world :

-  - murder rates
   - drug rates
   - frequency of crimes

-We would like to end this ETL project by collecting informations about the most famous criminals so far:
+We would like to end this ETL project by a small bonus.
+Collecting informations about the most famous criminals so far:

   - names
   - crimes